ayshwaryas/ddqc_source/readme.md

   - gene_search.py - tool that takes marker genes from !clusters.csv and finds their mentions in ct_markers.csv and prints possible cell types
   - rds_to_mtx.R - converts RDS object to mtx matrix format
   - top_de_check.py - checks top DE genes for specific tissue and determines whether they are low percent or high percent (was used for annotation)
+- R_code/ - old implementation of pipeline in R and Seurat.
+Probably does not work properly.
 - Main pipeline files:
   - filtering.py - pipeline implementation of ddqc and standard cutoff, and filtering statistics recording
   - joint_clustering_old.py - joint clustering of cutoff and ddqc results